mobilengine/Widgets/README.md

 Widgets
 =======

-RefreshableListView: Best Pull To Refresh ListView // TextViewPlus-EditTextPlus-ButtonPlus: declare custom typeface on layout or theme no java required!!
+RefreshableListView: Best Pull To Refresh ListView // TextViewPlus-EditTextPlus-ButtonPlus: declare custom typeface on layout or theme.
+No java required!!